frantisekfarka/ac21007_lab/lab01/README.md

         hello :: String -> String
         ```

-        or alternatively get more information using a command `:into <function>`
+        or alternatively get more information using a command `:info <function>`

     3. Run the function `hello` from GHCi with some argument, e.g.